 So, what sets them apart?
 TJ expands on RJ because it accounts for the structural injustices that exist within the systems, or societies, we live in.
 What are some examples of structural injustices?
 Well, the presence of racist policies, strategic political and economic marginalization, poverty, hunger, lack of representation, inadequate trust, safety, or social cohesion, gender based (or any sort) of discrimination, and the list can go on.
 RJ aims to address harms caused by allowing time and space for the person(s) harmed and the person(s) who caused harm to explain what happened, why, and how they think it should be addressed.
 The goal of RJ is to address incidents but also build stronger communities by strengthening the bond or relationships between people.
-TJ seeks to enhance these efforts by widening the perspective of influences that might not be as obvious, like the structural oppressions someone may be facing.
+Transformative justice practices go deep down into the root of a problem.
+From here, TJ seeks to generate solutions and healing so that the original conditions that created the injustice are transformed.

 Cover Art & post by: Melissa Peña

 2020-2021 MSW Intern